 Inflammatory bowel disease (IBD) causes chronic inflammation of the digestive tract, giving rise to pain and irritation.

-The most common forms of IBD are Crohn’s disease and ulcerative colitis.
+The most common forms of IBD are Crohn’s disease (CD) and ulcerative colitis (UC).

-IBD does not currently have a cure, but people may see an improvement in symptoms and their quality of life by changing their eating habits.
+People with IBD, specifically CD, may see an improvement in symptoms and their quality of life by changing their eating habits.
 Medications such as aminosalicylates, corticosteroids, and immunosuppressants — including biologics — can also help.
+Meanwhile, a total colectomy may cure a person of UC.

 The following sections will discuss some autoimmune conditions affecting the hormones.